Nominations are now open for the Spring 2021 program.

 I am a manager, but I am not in MEA.
 Can you I still attend?

 The program was developed as a result of an agreement between the Municipal Executives Association and the Department of Human Resources.
 Funding for the program is part of the contract negotiated for MEA members.
 Therefore, at this time, only MEA members are eligible.
 (Non-represented managers, who are not represented by any union may also apply).
-Any manager who is interested in the program content, but is not eligible, may wish to check out the Course Offerings page.
-The Coaching for Execution Workshop and the Facilitation Skills: A Leader’s Toolkit workshop, are both offered several times a year as a stand-alone course and may be attended by any manager.
+Managers and supervisors that are not MEA members can participate in the Emerging City Leaders program.

 I would love to attend, but I need to miss a part of a session.
 Is this OK?

 No. Anyone applying to the program must be available to attend each session in its entirety.
 Attending meetings, other trainings, or taking vacations are considered unexcused absences and participants may be asked to leave the program for this type of absence.
 Nominees must consider whether they will be able to commit to attending all sessions before applying.
-Those involved in the budget process may wish to consider attending in the fall, to avoid unforeseen absences during budget season.
 Due to the interactive structure of the program and the limited number of spaces, we need to be strict about these guidelines to be fair to all nominees.